 1. Long Life

 Long life time stands out as the number one benefit of LED lights.
-LED bulbs and diodes have an outstanding operational life time expectation of up to 100.000 hours.
-This is 11 years of continuous operation, or 22 years of 50% operation.
-If you leave on the LED fixture for 8h per day it would take around 20 years before you’d have to replace the LED bulb.
+LED bulbs and diodes have an outstanding operational life time expectation on average of up to 30,000 hours.

 2. Energy Efficiency

 LED lights are by far today’s most efficient form of illumination, with an estimated energy efficiency of 70-80% when compared to traditional lighting and conventional light bulbs.

 This means that about 70-80% of the electrical energy is converted to light, while only 20-30% is lost and converted into other forms of energy such as heat.
 With traditional incandescent light bulbs who operate at 20-30% energy efficiency only, 70-80% of the electricity is lost as heat.